steelbrain/pundle/docs/introduction/components.md

 Each component has a default configuration, which is then merged with the Preset configuration for that component and finally with the user configuration in order.
 Most of the components use the three options `include`, `exclude` and `extensions` to determine if the specific file should be processed (if relevant).
 Respecting these rules is entirely upto the component; you should consult the component docs if you are in doubt.

-Components are specified as an array with the `components` in the configuration, for example
+Components are specified as an array with the `components` key in the configuration, for example

 ```js
 components: [